LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Abstract

 \section{Abstract}

-We focus on the problem of species distribution modeling using global-scale presence-only data.
-Most previous studies have mapped the range of a given species using geographical and environmental features alone.
-To capture a stronger implicit relationship between species, we encode the taxonomic hierarchy of species using a large language model.
-This enables range mapping for any taxonomic rank and unseen species without additional supervision.
-Further, we propose a novel proximity-aware evaluation metric that enables evaluating species distribution models using any pixel-level representation of ground-truth species range map.
-The proposed metric penalizes the predictions of a model based on its proximity to the ground truth.
-We describe the effectiveness of our model by systematically evaluating on the task of species range prediction, zero-shot prediction and geo-feature regression against the state-of-the-art.
-Results show our model outperforms the strong baselines when trained with a variety of multi-label learning losses.
+We focus on species distribution modeling using global-scale presence-only data, leveraging geographical and environmental features to map species ranges, as in previous studies.
+However, we innovate by integrating taxonomic classification into our approach.
+Specifically, we propose using a large language model to extract a latent representation of the taxonomic classification from a textual prompt.
+This allows us to map the range of any taxonomic rank, including unseen species, without additional supervision.
+We also present a new proximity-aware evaluation metric, suitable for evaluating species distribution models, which addresses critical shortcomings of traditional metrics.
+We evaluated our model for species range prediction, zero-shot prediction, and geo-feature regression and found that it outperforms several state-of-the-art models.